dereuromark/cakephp-feed/README.md

 ## Version notice

-This branch only works for **CakePHP3.x** - please use the [Tools plugin version](https://github.com/dereuromark/cakephp-tools/blob/master/View/RssView.php) for CakePHP 2.x!
+This branch only works for **CakePHP 3.x** - please use the 2.x branch for CakePHP 2.x.
-**It is still dev** (not even alpha), please be careful with using it.

 ## What is this plugin for?
 There is a core Rss helper, but it has several deficiencies.